venkateshk111/terraform-beginners-guide/18-Terraform-Import/README.md

 # Terraform Import

-##  Terraform Import: Bring Existing Infrastructure Under IaC
+## Bringing your Existing Infrastructure Under IaC

 - **terraform import** command used to **import existing infrastructure into your Terraform state**.
 - **terraform import** allows you to **bring resources under Terraform management without having to recreate them**.